aftersound/weave/docs/control-actor-product-component-structure.md

 - application, does processing as instructed by configuration
 - yield, typically application generates something

-## The Component Structure and how it works
+## The Component Structure and the Micro-framework

 ### Actor Core
 ![](ACTOR-CORE.png)